Welcome to IELTS-Blog!

 Academic IELTS

-If you are studying for the Academic IELTS test, the book ‘Target Band 7’ will teach you strategies and techniques to finish IELTS tests faster and give more correct answers, maximising your score.
+If you are studying for the Academic IELTS test, the book ‘Target Band 7’ will teach you the strategies and techniques to help you solve IELTS tasks faster and avoid mistakes, maximising your score.

 Target Band 7 is now available for download worldwide.
 View this special offer and get it at the discounted price.
 Look inside the book on Google books – or download a free trial here.